MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 ---
 ms.assetid:
 title: Connect to the Reporting Data Warehouse Across a Firewall
-description: This article describes how to configure a System Center Operations Manager Report server behind a firewall.
+description: This article describes how to configure a System Center Operations Manager reporting server behind a firewall.
 author: jyothisuri
 ms.author: jsuri
 ms.date: 04/17/2025